 Kurt Brian Webb & the Dance of Death

-War: Dance of Death in Black, White, and Blood Red All Over, is the name of a timely exhibition of woodcuts now on view at Los Angeles’ A Shenere Velt Gallery.
+War: Dance of Death in Black, White, and Blood Red All Over, is the name of a timely exhibition of woodcuts shown at the A Shenere Velt Gallery in Los Angeles.
 Printmaker Kurt Brian Webb’s blunt, no-nonsense graphic style makes clear an unequivocal opposition to the forces of war and militarism through prints that are at once honest, sardonic, and mordantly funny.
 The pale rider of course stalks every one of us, but Webb chooses to focus on the military figures who have danced with Mr. D., and in so doing the artist reveals the human condition.

 All the prints in Webb’s exhibit are hand-carved from blocks of wood and printed in two colors on Japanese rice paper.
 Webb updated this technique by printing his designs on faded images of corporate newspaper stories pertaining to the conflagration in Iraq – and the blending of traditional techniques, jarring imagery, and mass media detritus makes for some searing antiwar artworks.